seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 Peter, didst ever see the like?

 **PETER**
-He kills her in her own humour.
+He kills her in her own humor.

 *Re-enter CURTIS*